Penetration (firestop)

-A penetration, in firestopping, is an opening, such as one created by the use of a cast-in-place sleeve, in a wall or floor assembly required to have a fire-resistance rating, for the purpose of accommodating the passage of a mechanical, electrical or structural penetrant.
+A penetration, in firestopping, is an opening, such as one created by the use of a cast-in-place sleeve, in a wall or floor assembly required to have a fire-resistance rating, for the purpose of accommodating the passage of a mechanical, electrical, or structural penetrant.

 The penetration may or may not contain a firestop system.
-A penetration is not a penetrant.
-A penetration may or may not include a penetrant.
+A penetration (opening) may or may not include a penetrant (something passing through the opening).